ibm-cloud-docs/netezza/authentication/enable_saml_authentication.md

 ## Setting SAML authentication with the web console
 {: #setting_saml_wc}

-1. [Log in to the web console](/docs/netezza?topic=netezza-getstarted-console) as a user who is part of an administrative group.
+1. Log in to the web console as a user who is part of an administrative group.
+See, [Getting started with the web console](/docs/netezza?topic=netezza-getstarted-console).
 1. Go to the **Query editor**.
 1. Register a `SAML` external authentication system.